GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

 # Deploy a "Hello World" Application

 In this guide, we will walk you through the process of deploying a "Hello World" application onto the GlueOps platform.
 We'll start from scratch and cover each step in detail to ensure you have a smooth deployment experience.
+You may see references to `antoniostacos`, this name is for demo purposes only and can be replaced with your own company name.

 ## Create a New Repository and set up your application folder

-1. Create a new repository for your application within your organization.
+1. Create a new repository called your application called `app-antoniostacos` within [your organization](https://github.com/new)

-2. Set up the necessary folders and files for your application.
-You can use the following folder structure:
+The following is what you can expect your repository to look like by the end of the tutorial:

 ```
 app-antoniostacos
+├── Dockerfile
 ├── .github
 │   └── workflows
+│       ├── ghcr.yaml
+│       ├── prod-cd.yaml
+│       ├── qa-cd.yaml
+│       └── stage-cd.yaml
+├── index.html
 ├── README.md
-└── index.html
 ```

 ## Set Up GitHub Actions for Docker Image Publishing